 But there are no hard rules on which particular uses apply to a specific plant.
 It depends on the needs of particular persons, subject to certain time-specific plans and purposes.
 Another consideration is the inherent characteristics of plants.
 Some plants yield abundant fruits, while others produce seeds, modified roots and stems, leaves, flowers, fiber, oil, etc. with commercial demand.
 For a subsistence farmer, the potential of a plant to supply food and basic needs to the family is the main consideration in growing it or in preserving and managing a naturally growing plant.

 Further enlightenment on what is a crop should likewise be extended to the concept of weeds.
-Weeds have been defined as plants which are unuseful.
-The concept of weeds could possibly have started with the ancient man when he begun to domesticate plants.
-He had to remove the nearby plants, including vines, which interferes with the growth of and access to selected plants which grow in the wild.
+Weeds have been defined as plants that are unuseful.
+The concept of weeds could possibly have started with an ancient man when he began to domesticate plants.
+He had to remove the nearby plants, including vines, which interfere with the growth of and access to selected plants that grow in the wild.